malcprentice/malcprentice.github.io/Resources-TOEFLIndependentSpeaking.md

     * Transcribe yourself and look for problems
     * Do the same speech again and again - faster and smoother
 * See http://www.ets.org/s/toefl for example answers
-* Don’t repeat to fill time
+* Don't repeat to fill time
     * add something
     * Practice filling the time with new content until you get it right